BMW X3 vs Toyota GR Supra

 The Verdict

-The BMW X3 takes 4 of 6 key spec categories and comes in at a lower price.
-The BMW X3 will save you roughly $57 a year in fuel.
+This is genuinely close.
+The BMW X3 and Toyota GR Supra trade blows across the spec sheet, and neither runs away with an outright win.
 If boot space matters, the BMW X3 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions